nens/threedi-docs/source/d_2d_tutorial.rst

 Model building
 --------------

+The most fundamental element to building a 3Di is choosing your correct settings.
+We will go through all settings that are required for a basic 2D flow model.
+We will introduce extra elements like 1D channels, levees or hydraulic structures in later tutorials.

-3. Complete the global settings
+Complete the global settings
 ++++++++++++++++++++++++++++++++++++++

 The global settings are contained in the v2_global_settings table.
 Open the settings by